pep287/pep287/README.md

 Howdy!
 I'm **Pedro Mota Mendes**, known here by **pep287**.
 - 📕 I’m currently studying Computer Science on Universidade Catolica de Pernambuco (UNICAP)
 - 💻 As a student, I have a huge passion for technology, and an extreme desire to learn and produce in this field.
-- I have a moderate knowledge on Python and actually I'm learning C, but I'm curious about learning Javascript and C#.
+- I have a moderate knowledge on Python, C, and Java. and I'm curious about learning Javascript and C#.
 # Hope we get along!